 Key takeaway: Whether you know it or not, linking to external sites that are relevant to your blog topic can actually increase your search rankings.
 Start linking to others smartly.

-Whether you agree it or not, most of the SEO myths mentioned in this guide are completely pointless.
+Whether you agree it or not, most of the SEO myths for 2023 mentioned in this guide are completely pointless.
 If you are blogging for getting more exposure, focus on building loyal readers instead of feeding search engine bots.

 Give top priority to connecting with people through blogger outreach, link out to other bloggers frequently and create better content that solves your audience problems.
 You will definitely get reaping rewards from search engines.